-Neglecting, for the moment, contributions from particles other than neutrinos, and adopting the equatorial coordinates of the evaporating PBH as reported by the KM3NeT collaboration, to compute the expected signal, we should, in principle, integrate over a time interval corresponding to the experiment’s livetime of $\tau=335$ days.
-However, since KM3NeT/ARCA is optimized for neutrinos with energies above $\sim~$TeV, only the final 100~s of the evaporation process contribute significantly to the signal.
-This highlights the importance of accurately modeling the detector's instantaneous efficiency.
-Under these assumptions, we find that the PBH would need to be located at a distance of $d_\text{PBH} = 4\times 10^{-5}$~pc in order to produce a single event in the KM3NeT/ARCA detector.
-This distance is comparable to that between Earth and Saturn on the same date.
+Discarding, for the moment, contributions from particles other than neutrinos, and adopting the equatorial coordinates of the evaporating PBH as reported by the KM3NeT collaboration, we should integrate over a time interval corresponding to the experiment’s livetime of $\tau=335$ days.
+However, since KM3NeT/ARCA is optimized for neutrinos above $\sim$~TeV, only the final day of PBH evaporation contributes significantly, see Fig.~\ref{fig:fluence-times}.
+To estimate $d_{\rm PBH}$, we integrate $N_{\rm evt}^\nu$ over $E_\nu \in [1~{\rm PeV}, 1~{\rm EeV}]$ to cover the relevant energy range of the event and set $N_{\rm evt}^\nu = 1$.
+Using the rescaled PLE$\nu$M effective area, we obtain $d_\text{PBH} = 2.4\times 10^{-5}$~pc, while the all-sky–averaged and rescaled zenith-binned $A_{\rm eff}$ yield distances of $0.8 \times 10^{-5}$ and $6.6 \times 10^{-5}$~pc, respectively~\footnote{Certainly, the PBH could be located at a larger distance such that the KM3NeT event would result from a Poissonian upward fluctuation.
+However, assuming an upward-fluctuation with a probability of 1\%, the PBH distance would be enlarged by a factor of $\sim 10$, which does not affect our conclusions.}.
 At such proximity, a substantial flux of other particles, including gamma-rays, UHE electrons, positrons, protons, and potentially muons, would also be expected.

-Assuming that the PBH emits only SM degrees of freedom, we compute the time-integrated spectra of these particles, focusing in particular on photons and protons, as well as the expected number of events in observatories such as LHAASO~\cite{LHAASO:2019qtb}, HAWC~\cite{historical:2023opo}.
+Assuming that the PBH emits only SM degrees of freedom, we compute the time-integrated spectra of photons and protons, as well as the expected number of events in observatories such as LHAASO~\cite{LHAASO:2019qtb}, HAWC~\cite{historical:2023opo}.
 These gamma-ray facilities, which are sensitive to photons with energies above $\sim 100$~GeV, would be capable of detecting such a burst.
 Furthermore, given the assumed proximity of the evaporating PBH, attenuation of the gamma-ray flux during propagation is not expected to be significant.
 Although other instruments, such as Fermi~\cite{Thompson:2022ufx} and the Pierre Auger Observatory~\footnote{We estimate the Pierre Auger Observatory~\cite{PierreAuger:2015eyc} could have observed about 3 gamma-ray events with $E_\gamma >5 \times 10^{9}$ GeV during the final burst.}, could also be sensitive to the resulting UHE fluxes, we consider that focusing on the high-energy gamma-ray observatories mentioned above is sufficient to test this hypothesis.